 Don't Just Pay Your Traffic Ticket!

 If you are caught speeding, don’t offer any information other than what is required.
-If you are asked “How fast do you think you were going?” or “Do you know why I pulled you over?” answer with a simple “No, officer” or “I don’t know officer,” and be nice about it.
-Don’t be smart because sometimes the police officer is only pulling you over to give you a warning or for another reason other than speeding.
-You just never know.
-If it is a speeding ticket, and you don’t say anything, you are not admitting guilt and that is the first thing you want to stay away from.
-Do not admit guilt.
+If you are asked “How fast do you think you were going?” or “Do you know why I pulled you over?” answer with a simple “No, officer” or “I don’t know officer,” and try to be as polite and straight forward as possible.
+Sometimes the police officer is only pulling you over to give you a warning or perhaps another reason other than speeding.
+Bottom line is: Do not admit guilt by offering extra information without being asked!

 Ask for a court or trial date.
 You want to be proven innocent so let them do their job, don’t do it for them.
 You are innocent until proven guilty.
 Once you have a court date set, keep asking for continuances, this is so that there are more chances your case will be dismissed.
 Continuances are easy to get, say you are sick, going out of town on business for your job, family emergency; anything you can think of will work.
 This also increases the chances that the ticket issuing officer will not be available for your court date and then the ticket will be dismissed.